Need for affiliation

-The need for affiliation (N-Affil) is a term which describes a person's need to feel a sense of involvement and "belonging" within a social group.
+The need for affiliation (N-Affil) is a term which describes a person's need to feel a sense of involvement and belongingness within a social group.
 The term was popularized by David McClelland, whose thinking was strongly influenced by the pioneering work of Henry Murray, who first identified underlying psychological human needs and motivational processes in 1938.
 It was Murray who set out a classification of needs, including achievement, power and affiliation, and placed these in the context of an integrated motivational model.
 People with a high need for affiliation require warm interpersonal relationships and approval from those with whom they have regular contact.
 Having a strong bond with others make a person feel as if they are a part of something important that creates a powerful impact.
 People who place high emphasis on affiliation tend to be supportive team members, but may be less effective in leadership positions.
 A person who takes part in a group, whether it be a movement or project, helps create a push towards a sense of achievement and satisfaction for the individual and the whole.

 Within group processes, individuals are invariably driven to develop and preserve meaningful social relationships with others.
 Specifically, people tend to use approval cues to create, maintain, and assess the intimacy of our relationships with other people.
 First, though, in order to move toward these affiliations, people must abide by social norms which promote liking and reciprocity.